HugoGW/3D-Foucault-s-pendulum/README.md

 <img width="411" alt="image" src="https://github.com/HugoGW/3D-Foucault-s-pendulum/assets/140922475/971f1c71-be4e-416a-9d14-5cd83e737b91">

+I could make my simulation more realistic by including a friction term that causes energy loss, decreasing the amplitude of the pendulum's motion.

 PS : I don't know why, but I can't plot a rope for the pendulum between the origin $(0,0,0)$ and the mass $(x,y,z)$ so I plotted a hundred of little black dots between the origin and the mass that can be seen as a rope.
 Here's the previous line code that doesn't work